DOWNLOADING DATA VIA HTTPS

 Data users are encouraged to register before accessing the TOVS data.
 Registered users automatically receive release notes via e-mail containing notification of data manipulation or formatting modifications.

-J. A. Francis and A. J. Schweiger.
+As a condition of using these data, you must cite the use of this data set using the following citation.
+For more information, see our Use and Copyright Web page.Francis, J. A. and A. J. Schweiger.
 1999, updated 2008.
-TOVS Pathfinder Path-P Daily and Monthly Polar Gridded Atmospheric Parameters. [indicate subset used].
-Boulder, Colorado USA: National Snow and Ice Data Center.
+TOVS Pathfinder Path-P Daily and Monthly Polar Gridded Atmospheric Parameters, Version 1.
+[Indicate subset used].
+Boulder, Colorado USA.
+NASA National Snow and Ice Data Center Distributed Active Archive Center. doi: http://dx.doi.org/10.5067/7L44Z9QVXUNL.
+[Date Accessed].